DHRI-Curriculum/glossary/README.md

 # Digital Humanities Research Institute Glossary

 This glossary contains definitions and explanations of core concepts introduced in the early sections of the Digital Humanities Research Institute.
+To see the live glossary, go to https://curriculum.dhinstitutes.org/glossary/

 - [Accessibility](terms/accessibility.md)
 - [Anaconda](terms/anaconda.md)